Skip to main content

 Name: Purpose

-Description: Inability to live up to Deloitte’s Purpose and Shared Values, meet societal expectations and responsible business decision-making choices, or be perceived as not doing so by its stakeholders
+Description: Ongoing ability to live up to Deloitte’s Purpose and Shared Values, sustain responsible business practices, and meet dynamic expectations of stakeholders

 The way forward